aiThanet/SA-Assignment/Readme.md

 # Context
 My customer has no concrete AWS knowledge background and is encountering an issue when launching a web application as a proof of concept.
-Therefore they contact me seeking guidance the following issue.
-First, troubleshooting the current implementation to make the web application operational with minimum effort.
-Secondly, proposing a short term solution to improve the availability, security, reliability, cost and performance before the project goes live.
-Lastly, they want to have a long term solution plan to operate their website on a large scale.
+Therefore they contact me seeking guidance on the following issue.
+First, troubleshoot the current implementation to make the web application operational with minimum effort.
+Secondly, proposing a short-term solution to improve the availability, security, reliability, cost, and performance before the project goes live.
+Lastly, they want to have a long-term solution plan to operate their website on a large scale.

 # Solution